xch00/cs294-137-hw2-xch00/README.md

 # HW2: Building Unity Game in Simulated AR

 In this homework you will be building a simple AR Game.
 The exact game you make is up to you and can be very simple (think Board games such as Tic-Tac-Toe).
-This document will help you set up an AR mobile device application using Unity and AR Foundation.
+This document will help you set up an unity game in a simulate environment.
 It will guide you through the steps of: finding planes in a scene, selecting your game board location, and creating basic interaction elements.

 It will be up to you to use what you have learned to make a game.
 Your game must have an end condition and indicate to the user the result of the game (ie. whether they have won or lost, or what their final score is).